Cragsmoor, New York

 Cragsmoor is a hamlet (and census-designated place) in Ulster County, New York, United States.
 The population was 433 at the 2020 census.

 Cragsmoor is located atop the Shawangunk Ridge, in the south part of the Town of Wawarsing.
 Sam's Point Preserve is in Cragsmoor.

 History

 Cragsmoor, originally named Evansville, was founded as an art colony in 1879, after being discovered by artists earlier in the decade.
 It was renamed to Cragsmoor in 1893.

 Chetolah and the Cragsmoor Historic District are listed on the National Register of Historic Places.

+The first transport arrived in 1871 and it was railway, which made the region more accessible for visitors.
+It also made it easy for food to be transported into the region.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 4.4 sqmi, all land.